 Natalie Lament, air-Q: This is also already in the starting blocks.
 Many smart home standards are already integrated - including IFTTT, Homey, openHAB and others; also Homekit or Homebridge connection is already possible.
 Voice control through Alexa will come soon.
 Do you have any other suggestions for improvement or ideas for us?

-Schmerer: I have noticed that far too little attention is paid to the subject of air quality.
-Many things are not known at all, e.g. air humidity or mold is not only dangerous for health, but also for the building fabric.
-If you have ever played around with such a device or if you look at the scientific studies of the effects of air pollutants, e.g. in the air-Q app, then you realize how important air quality is.
-And on top of that, you should read the quite excellent explanations of the individual pollutants, which are, after all, also available in the air-Q app.
-There's also the health advisor, which tells you what you can do to make the air better.
-Air purifiers are a story, but I read on your company blog that you've been looking into air-purifying plants as well.
-I discovered the whole topic of air quality for myself in a whole new way because of you.
+Schmerer: I have noticed that far too little attention is paid to the issue of air quality.
+Many things are not even known, e.g. humidity or mold is not only dangerous for health, but also for the building fabric.
+If you've ever played around with a device like this or if you look at the scientific studies on the effects of air pollutants, e.g. in the air-Q app, then you realize how important air quality is.
+And you should also read the excellent explanations of the individual pollutants, which are also available in the air-Q app.
+There is also a health advisor who tells you what you can do to improve the air.
+Air purifiers are one story, but I read on your company blog that you have also investigated air-purifying plants.
+You made me rediscover the whole topic of air quality.
 Many of our readers are also interested in this topic.

 Natalie Lament, air-Q: Glad we could inspire your passion for air quality.